 To deliver a fixed result on time, every time, you must have a well-defined process.
 This is probably the most important part, because it can make or break your business as you scale.

 There are multiple business process management solutions available.
 I’ve heard people using all sorts of fancy stuff.
-But sometimes even a Google Docs can cut it.
+But sometimes even a Google Document can cut it.

 Implementing it and actually using it is what really matters.